 The California Legislature undertook to bypass that setback for the university, introducing and then passing virtually within a week legislation, Senate Bill 118, that stipulated college enrollment falls outside the definition of a “project,” which, if it were so defined would require being addressed and mitigated under the California Environmental Quality Act.
 Days after being taken up, Senate Bill 118 sailed through the Assembly and the California Senate and was signed into law by Governor Gavin Newsom.
 It went into effect immediately and retroactively, making immediately applicable to the circumstance in Berkeley.

 Nevertheless, another collection of Berkeley residents, under the aegis of the group Make UC a Good Neighbor, had filed a California Environmental Quality Act lawsuit that paralleled some of what was in the Save Berkeley Neighborhoods action, challenging UC Berkeley’s long-range development plan and the university’s intent to transform People’s Park, the historic site of anti-Viet Nam War demonstrations in the 1960s and 1970s into a student housing facility.
-In February, a state appellate court rejected denied the challenge to University of California, Berkeley’s development plan while making a finding that the University had to better define and refine its dormitory project at the People’s Park site.
+In February, a state appellate court rejected much of the challenge to the University of California, Berkeley’s development plan but did make a finding that the University had to better define and refine its dormitory project at the People’s Park site.
 In that ruling, the court held that the University of California, Berkeley “failed to assess potential noise impacts from loud student parties in residential neighborhoods near the campus, a longstanding problem that the environmental impact report improperly dismissed as speculative.”

 That decision is being appealed to the California Supreme Court.
 If it is upheld, as most legal analysts believe it will, it will leave open a chink in the armor of state government mandates for the accommodation of residential development without regard to a wide range of land use and environmental considerations, as has been the trend with the legislature over the last nine or so years.

-Fred Galante, who was formerly the city attorney in Chino and Rialto, is the attorney for the Orange County Council of Governments.
+Fred Galante, who is the city attorney in Chino and was formerly the city attorney in Rialto, is the attorney for the Orange County Council of Governments.

 He maintains the Second District Court of Appeals was wrong on the facts and the law in upholding the Los Angeles Superior Court, as the California Department of Housing and Community Development failed to follow the applicable state statute in reaching the allocations.